chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 In the previous section, we saw how to use a prefix tree, or _trie_, to search through words in a dictionary.
 Let's consider a slightly different problem tries help us solve.

 Say we want to check whether some text appears in a larger text.
-For example, whether 'ERTCSORN' appears in 'CSOR'.
+For example, whether 'side' appears in 'consider'.

 We can write this as: